-WiscWeb - WordPress UW Theme - SEO Tips for Google
+WiscWeb - SEO Tips for Google

 The following document will walk you through some tips relating to improving SEO (search engine optimization) for WiscWeb websites.
 This document specifically focuses on SEO for Google.

 'SEO' is an acronym for "search engine optimization."
 SEO involves making strategic updates to your website to improve its findability.
 These changes can be as simple as updating the text used within a webpage or as complicated as paying for better ranking from Google.